Backup-Gits/easy_tbot/README.md

 ```
 #### Shells
 Represented by shells.py file.
-Stores a set of commands that inherit from ShellCommand class stored in
+Stores a set of commands that inherit from ShellCommand class.
-easy_tbot.shell.shell
 ```python
 from easy_tbot import  ShellCommand